FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R14

 It is highly recommended to use beamer to create presentations, especially when you are using LaTeX typesetting your report.
-This is mainly because, it would be really easy to reuse the LaTeX that you have used for the report/document for the presentation as well.
+This is mainly because it would be really easy to reuse the LaTeX content that you have already used for the report/document for, the presentation as well.

 We begin a beamer document with the documentclass being set to beamer.